NZ Cults & Religious Groups List: K

 Bentley, Fires of Kundalini.
 Andrew Strom

-has also made some documentaries about Kundalini in the false
+has also made some mini documentaries about Kundalini manifestations within

 Kung Fu.